postmanlabs/galaxy-workshop/part4-ActivateThrusters.md

 ![Activate](./Activate.jpg)

-In the last part of the session, we're going to briefly look at a few areas to potentially look into in more detail, then we can do Q&A and dive into any areas of particular interest.
-After the session you'll still have opportunities to chat to the team about specific topics.
+In the last part of the session, we're going to briefly look at a few areas in more detail, including Q&A. After the session you'll still have opportunities to chat to the team about specific topics.

 ## 1. Collaboration in Postman